 In this update of Dime.Scheduler, we have added a bunch of new features and improvements, chief among which are the recurring appointments.
-We are also happy to announce the general availability of the Dynamics 365 Business Central on-premises extension connector and our brand new documentation platform.
+We are also happy to announce the general availability of the Dynamics 365 Business Central on-premise extension connector and our brand new documentation platform.

 Dynamics 365 Business Central Connector